Mrcavas/MCMessage/README.md

 ## Use

-This mod can be used on a server and on a client, however, you can use plugin version on server side.
+This mod can be used on server and on client, however, you can use plugin version on server side.

 ## License